Last Updated on April 20, 2023 by Timothy Byron Smith

 2. The Coffee Bean and Tea Leaf

 It is a southern California-based chain with over 12,00 outlets worldwide.
 The best trait of this coffee chain is its customizable menu.
-This offers customers an endless possibility of flavors to explore!
+This offers customers endless possibilities of flavors to explore!

 3. Tim Hortons